EsotericSoftware/spine-scripts/photoshop/README.md

 ## Origin

-The Photoshop ruler origin corresponds to 0,0 in Spine.
-Set the ruler origin to position the images in Spine relative to 0,0.
+The Photoshop ruler origin corresponds to 0,0 in Spine, allowing you to constrol the position of your skeleton in Spine.

 ## Tags